d01000100/gl_demo/README.md

 ### Use instructions

-When the programs starts the scene will show the pirate island at night.
-To change the scene, rename the `GDP2019_20\assets\daylight_scene.json` to `scene1.json`.
-Same thing with the `night_scene.json` for coming back to the night scene.

-In the daylight scene, you can rotate the camera with the A and D buttons.

-Additionally in the night scene, you can change between the different cameras in **Question 4** for the buttons 1,2 or 3.
+The player will start at the center of the screen.
+An enemy will spawn randomly every 6 seconds.
+To steer the player, press the A and D keys.
+To move it, press the W or D keys.

 ## Scene file